illinoistech-itm/jhajek/itmo-453/tooling-assignment-vagrant/tooling-assignment-vagrant.md

   * `vagrant plugin install vagrant-parallels`
   * This will install the parallels provider for Vagrant

-We will now use Vagrant to retrieve 2 Linux Distributions, Debian 11 and an [AlmaLinux 9](https://wiki.almalinux.org/release-notes/9.1.html "webpage release notes for AlmaLinux 9") (CentOS/Red Hat based) Virtual Machines:
+We will now use Vagrant to retrieve 2 Linux Distributions prepared for M-series processors (arm64), Ubuntu Noble 24.04 and [AlmaLinux 9](https://wiki.almalinux.org/release-notes/9.1.html "webpage release notes for AlmaLinux 9") (CentOS/Red Hat based) Virtual Machines:

-  * `mkdir jammy64 ; cd jammy64 ; vagrant init bento/ubuntu-22.04-arm64 ; ls`
-  * `mkdir debian12 ; cd debian12 ; vagrant init bento/debian-12-arm64 ; ls`
+* `mkdir noble64 ; cd noble64 ; vagrant init bento/ubuntu-24.04 ; ls`
 * `mkdir almalinux9 ; cd almalinux9 ; vagrant init almalinux/9 ; ls`

 This will retrieve already created vanilla server installs.
 All instructions from here on out are the same.

 ### The Vagrantfile

-Once these commands are executed -- both under the `itmt-430` directory, you will see a file named: `Vagrantfile` that has been created.
+Once these commands are executed, you will see a file named: `Vagrantfile` that has been created.
 Let us take a look at this file.
 You can do so via using the commands on MacOS or Windows from the Terminal.

 * `code Vagrantfile`
 * `vim Vagrantfile`